 ~

-The oppressive weight of his battle-rattle and parachutes, the steady roar of the transport’s engines and the normal uptick in heart rate that always preceded a jump, whether it be training or combat, were the furthest things on Nathan mind.
+The oppressive weight of his battle-rattle and parachutes, the steady roar of the transport’s engines, and the normal uptick in heart rate that always preceded a jump, whether it was training or combat, were the furthest things from Nathan’s mind.
 As they grew closer to the computed air release point, or CARP, which was nothing more than an invisible point in the sky one thousand feet above ground level where the battalion would begin spilling out of the lumbering transports, his thoughts were on what Colonel Shire had shared with him and Major Melick after he’d addressed the battalion’s officers and senior NCO’s earlier that morning.
-For once Nathan found himself thankful he was a staff officer, the military version of a technician responsible for one of several staff sections that were part of a lethal killing machine made up of highly trained professional soldiers who were armed to the teeth.
+For once Nathan found himself thankful he was a staff officer, the military version of a technician responsible for one of several staff sections that were part of a lethal killing machine made up of highly trained professional soldiers armed to the teeth.
 While it was true he was the officer who had devised the detailed plan that set that machine in motion, it was Colonel Shire’s concept that had shaped it and his responsibility to set it in motion.

-The plan Nathan had come up with the day before was little different than other plans he had cobbled together in the past.
+The plan Nathan had come up with the day before was little different from other plans he had cobbled together in the past.
 It was the nature of their objective that made this one so difficult to wrap his head around.
-Like Juanita Alvarez, he was wondering if Shire would be able to follow through with his stated intentions, both those laid down in the written operations order he had signed and the special instructions he had personally issued to Nathan and the XO he expect them to follow once they were on the ground.
+Like Juanita Alvarez, he was wondering if Shire would be able to follow through with his stated intentions, both those in the written operations order he had signed and the special instructions he had personally issued to Nathan and the XO he expected them to follow once they were on the ground.
 “Gentlemen,” Shire had intoned gruffly, “we have our orders.
 If either of you have any reservations, any trepidations, this is the time to tell me.
 No one will hold it against you if you believe you find you cannot obey them.”

 That, Nathan told himself as he listened to this colonel, was bullshit.
 His father had told him when Nathan had been a cadet at VMI there would be times when he’d find himself having to make a call that’ll test him.
-“Most of the time those crisis of conscience will involve nothing more than fudging a report or rendering an answer you know to be less than honest.
+“Most of the time those crises of conscience will involve nothing more than fudging a report or rendering an answer you know to be less than honest.
 Unfortunately,” his father continued as his voice took on a solemn tone, “the day may come when you’ll find yourself facing the same dilemma Robert E. Lee did when he had to decide whether he would abide by the oath he took when he was commissioned, or stand with his fellow Virginians.
 On that day, son, nothing I or anyone else can say or do will be of any help in guiding you.
 You’ll be on your own.”

 Nathan’s somber ruminations and reflections were brought to an abrupt end when the transport’s crew chief informed him and Hank Cole, who was seated across from him near the doors at the rear of the transport, they were ten minutes out.